-The affects of age related macular degeneration (AMD) on driving is different for each person and for the driving conditions.
+The affects of age related macular degeneration (AMD) on driving is different for each person and is dependent on one's driving conditions.

-For instance on a very sunny day, glare can impair your ability to see.
-People with AMD often have problems with glare and the ability to see objects or cars when there is little contrast - like a white car on a snowy day or a black car at night.
+For instance on a very sunny day, glare can impair your ability to see and cause temporary "blinding" of your surroundings.
+People with AMD often have problems with the ability to see objects or cars when there is little contrast - like a white car on a snowy day or a black car at night.

-Eccentric viewing is a technique that helps adults and children maximize their vision through learning to view objects with their peripheral vision.
+Eccentric viewing is a technique that helps adults and children maximize their vision through learning to view objects with their preferred retinal locus (PRL) .

-Eccentric viewing training teaches a person to look slightly to the side so that the blind spot or scotoma is not in their central field of vision Eccentric Viewing
+Eccentric viewing teaches a person to use a part of their vision that is not their central or straight ahead vision so that the blind spot or scotoma is not in their central field of vision.

 In the U.S. if you have visual acuity of 20/200 or less in the better eye with best correction possible you are considered legally blind.